Yelp/WebImageView/README.md

 That's it!
 ----------

-WebImageView does all its downloading and cache-from-disk loading in its own dedicated thread pool, so you never need to worry about it affecting scroll performance or otherwise degrating the experience of using your app.
+WebImageView does all its downloading and cache-from-disk loading in its own dedicated thread pool, so you never need to worry about it affecting scroll performance or otherwise degrading the experience of using your app.

 License
 -------